Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/02-container-apps.md

 ## Deploy the sample app

 The sample app can be deployed using the [main.bicep](../bicep/main.bicep) template.
-It will deployed all the the building blocks described above.
+It will deployed all the building blocks described above.

 To set the parameters for the deployment, you can either use the `main.parameters.jsonc` file or set environment variables.